-- Plan your trip - Riding with traffic can feel scary in the beginning, use Portland's Bike and Walk Map to help choose a route that will feel comfortable and safe.
-Look for these features on the map,
+- Plan your trip - Riding with traffic can feel scary in the beginning, use Portland's Bike and Walk Maps to help choose a route that will feel comfortable and safe.
+Look for these features on the map:

-- Neighborhood greenways - This network of low traffic streets that gives priority to pedestrians and people biking is shown in green and often features street symbols called "sharrows" to help you find your way
+- Neighborhood greenways - These are low-traffic and low-speed streets that give priority to pedestrians and people biking.
+Shown in green on the maps, they feature street symbols called "sharrows" to help you find your way

 - Bike lanes - Protected, buffered, and regular bike lanes are shown in blue

 - Multi-use paths - off-street trails for people biking, walking and rolling, no cars allowed, shown in purple

 Try a pre-planned route - If you want to enjoy a ride on Portland's network of low-stress bikeways, choose one of the routes on our Suggested Rides page.